kaissaradi/kilosort/README.md

 This guide walks you through setting up the Vision Software Pipeline, ensuring all necessary files, directories, and configurations are properly set up for smooth operation.

+---

 ## Prerequisites

-### Conda setup
+### Conda Setup
 For Conda installation, follow the official guide:
 [Miniconda Installation Instructions](https://docs.anaconda.com/miniconda/install/)

 ### Windows Setup (If Applicable)
 If you're using Windows, you'll need Windows Subsystem for Linux (WSL):